 This command access a specific SRD (tenant) view.
 To facilitate configuration of the Multi-Tenancy feature through the CLI, the administrator can access a specific tenant view.
 Once in a specific tenant view, all configuration commands apply only to that specific tenant and the tenant's name (SRD name) forms part of the CLI prompt.
-Only table rows (indexes) belonging to srd-view <SRD Name> no srd-view srd-view itsp (srd-itsp)# system-snapshot
+Only table rows (indexes) belonging to the viewed tenant can be modified.
+New table rows are automatically associated with the viewed tenant (i.e., SRD name).

+srd-view <SRD Name>